 The success of a democracy depends on its active citizenship.
 A proactive citizen engages in debate, participates in the legislative processes and encourages the disempowered to be a part of the democratic structures in order to promote inclusion (7).
 As Haberman notes, “the institutions of constitutional freedom are only worth as much as a population makes of them” (8).
 While attempting to address public health needs, doctors need to realize that they are an integral part of society and the environment in which they live.
 In a hugely diverse and disparate country like India, doctors because of their privileged role in society are uniquely placed to play a prominent public role.
 Specific actions that doctors can undertake include promoting a cleaner and healthier environment, addressing the social determinants of health, and being advocates for social justice and better health laws.
 In order to do this, however, doctors need to see their role evolving from a doctor to that of a responsive citizen-doctor.

+Rapid economic and technological progress has fueled economic growth but has also led to ecological disturbances and has widened social inequalities.
+It is only through environmental education that pro-environmental behavioral changes can be brought about (9).
+An understanding of environmental issues will enable medical students in adopting values and goals to engage as citizens in crucial issues related to the environment.
+This is all the more important if medical students are to value the social determinants of health, of which environmental/ecological issue are an important part.

 Studies have shown that incorporating interdisciplinary knowledge and the use of pedagogic methodology like reflection in medical education improves critical thinking and diagnostic reasoning of complex and unusual clinical cases (10) (11).
 At St. John’s Medical College, Bangalore, there are 20 hours devoted to Environmental Science (ES) and the Constitution of India (CoI) for first year MBBS students.
 Although not a part of the formal medical curriculum, these subjects have been advocated for first year undergraduate university students (12) (13).
-In 2018, the Division of Health and Humanities redesigned these classes as the ‘Citizen Doctor’ with a purposeful shift from providing knowledge to inspiring and initiating responsiveness and critical thinking among medical students.
+In 2018, the Division of Health and Humanities redesigned these classes as the ‘Citizen Doctor’ course.
+Although, there is an ongoing discussion in India on educating future doctors to be more socially responsible citizens, there is little attempt in making professional and civic duties of the doctor complimentary to one another.
+The ‘Citizen Doctor’ course is unique to St Johns Medical College.
+It was designed with a purposeful shift from providing knowledge to inspiring and initiating responsiveness and critical thinking among medical students.
 The Citizen-Doctor fosters the idea of a “Civic-Minded Professional” (14) in which the professional duties of the doctor and his civic responsibilities are interrelated.
 Political theorist Iris Marion Young in her treatise ‘Justice and the Politics of Difference’ (15) decries the reduction of social justice and suggests inclusive, participatory ways of bringing about change in society.
 She brings to the fore the idea of ‘differentiated citizenship’ where individuals can be segregated and considered different due to their social and locational grouping, but where the critical requirement is to recognize the value of responding to the needs of society and being ‘together in difference’ (16).

 Exposing students to the Citizen Doctor classes in the first year of medicine is ideal, as they have unbiased minds as well as the curiosity to learn.
 The classes were structured around two core values: